whitneyburton/portfolios/students/1511/julian-feliciano/20160429-julian-feliciano-m3.markdown

 a solid game plan on what needs to be done.
 Keep on being yourself July, and soon enough you'll impact peoples lives.

+#### David Whitaker

+If there was a poster child for the phrase "glass half full" David would be it.
+From day one to the end of this module he has kept the same even keel attitude that everyday is a great day.
+As a developer, he embraces all challenges thrown his way and is never afraid to ask questions when in need.
+His greatest strength is his ability to quickly pick up on a solution with just a little bit of context.
+I'm always like to leave a bit of constructive feedback, but in the case of David he had handled himself at Turing with aplomb!
+Keep on keeping on dude!

 ### Being a Community Member

 #### Kimiko Kano